fedediprima/NLUproject-sentiment-analysis/README.md

 $ conda env create -n nlu --file nlu_env.yml
 ```

-I have also included the requirements for a pip virtual environment in the file `requirements.txt` but i recommend to use conda.
+I have also included the requirements for a pip virtual environment in the file `requirements.txt` but i suggest to use conda.

 ## Project structure
 The project folder is organized in this way: